CSE237SP2022/project-lettucechoose/README.md

 # Lettuce Choose - a kiosk app for customized salad!

-By YJ Yoon, Kon Yoo, Tony Kwon, Jiwoo Seo
+By YJ Yoon, Kon Yoo, Jiwoo Seo

 ## 3rd Iteration
 ### What user stories were completed this iteration?
 * Users can now quit their orders at any time.
 (They can type 'q')
 * Vendors can check the quantities of ingredients and restock them.

-### What user stories do you intend to complete next iteration?
-* We worked so that users can quit the order at anytime - we are having progress, but did not merge into main because it's not complete yet.
-We will try to implement it by the next iteration.
-* Vendors will be able to restock any sold-out items.
+   * At the start of the order, vendors can type 'vendor' to log-in to vendor page.
+   * We first implemented this feature without informing the non-vendor users (customers), but for the reviewers, we decided to make it more public.

 ### Is there anything that you implemented but doesn't currently work?
 * All the functionalites should run.
 ### What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)